sdaps/sdaps-web/README.md

    * What should be done about surveys that are finished?
    * What kind of permission management could be interesting?

-## Installation
+## Installation (on Ubuntu)
+**Dependencies (for sdaps and sdaps_web):**

+`sudo apt install git python3-virtualenv virtualenv python3-pkgconfig python3-dev python3-distutils-extra rabbitmq-server libtiff-dev libglib2.0-dev libgirepository1.0-dev libcairo2-dev python3-cairo-dev sqlite3`

+(This dependency list is not complete.
+If you want to make sure everything is working and you are on Ubuntu, you can additionally install the PPA: https://sdaps.org/getting-started/ )

-Clone this repo:
+**Clone this repo:**

 `git clone https://github.com/sdaps/sdaps_web`

 `cd sdaps_web`

-`virtualenv .venv`
+`virtualenv -p python3 .venv`

+Depending on your linux distro: `ln -s /usr/lib/python3/dist-packages/DistUtilsExtra .venv/lib/python3.6/site-packages/DistUtilsExtra` or `ln -s /usr/lib/python3.7/site-packages/DistUtilsExtra .venv/lib/python3.7/site-packages/DistUtilsExtra`

 `source .venv/bin/activate`

 `pip install -r requirements.txt`

-Clone sdaps (core) in sdaps\_web repo:
+**Clone sdaps (core) in sdaps\_web repo:**

 `git clone https://github.com/sdaps/sdaps --recursive`

-`ln -s /usr/lib/python3.7/site-packages/DistUtilsExtra .venv/lib/python3.7/site-packages/DistUtilsExtra`

 `cd sdaps`